-■ Air conditioning odors
+■ Ventilation and air conditioning odors

-- During use, various odors from inside and outside the vehicle may enter into and accumulate in the air conditioning system.
+- To let fresh air in, set the air conditioning system to the outside air mode. - During use, various odors from inside and outside the vehicle may enter into and accumulate in the air conditioning system.
 This may then cause odor to be emitted from the vents. - To reduce potential odors from occurring: It is recommended that the air conditioning system be set to outside air mode prior to turning the vehicle off.

-To prevent the windshield from fogging up
+■ To prevent the windshield from fogging up

-Do not set the air outlet selection dial to www during cool air operation in extremely humid weather.
+Do not set the air outlet selection dial to the during cool air operation in extremely humid weather.
 The difference between the temperature of the outside air and that of the windshield can cause the outer surface of the windshield to fog up, blocking your vision.